AviatrixSystems/Docs/HowTos/CloudN-config-drive-v1_4.rst

 Note
 CloudN can be downloaded from `this link: <http://docs.aviatrix.com/StartUpGuides/CloudN-Startup-Guide.html>`_.

-1. Installation on vmware vSphere Client
+1. Installation on VMware vSphere Client
 =========================================

 Create the customized configuration